sequrity-ai/sequrity-api/docs/control/reference/rest_api/headers/security_policy.md

 |------|----------|---------|
 | `boolean` | No | `true` |

-Inject non-executable tag to tool result tags by default.
+Whether to enable non-executable memory internal policy (attach non-executable tag to all tool results by default).

 #### `presets.enable_llm_blocked_tag`